ScaledMarkets/dabl/README.md

 * task_runtime - this is what executes each DABL task in a separate container; it has a main method as well.
 * test - this is the suite of behavioral tests for DABL.

+# Third Party Components

+The third party components that are required for building or running the DABL client are listed in the pom files for the sub-projects `parser`, `common`, `client`, `task_runtime`, and `test`.
+Note that test is a separate sub-project, since it is an integration test.

 # Building the Project